-She recommends sautéing them lightly in butter or mulching them in the blender.
-Add these lightly sautéed or mulched greens to your dog’s meal.
+She recommends you sauté them lightly in butter or mulch them in the blender.
+Then add these greens to your dog’s meal.

 You can also mix greens with something tasty like ...

-Then you can place the mixture into hollowed marrow bones, toys … or even ice cube trays for a frozen treat.
+The mixture can be put into hollowed marrow bones, toys … or even ice cube trays for a frozen treat.